AlexanderMadani/AlexanderMadani/README.md

 Hello friends,

   I am the founder and developer behind EZ Notes for Android.
 I have always been and continue to be interested in technologies that make life EZ for vast numbers of people around the world.
-In May of 2014, after carful planning and research about how I wanted to try and create such an amazing breakthrough in the space of Organizing, I began working on my App EZ Notes.
+In May of 2014, after careful planning and research, I wanted to try and create an amazing breakthrough in the area of Hand-Free Ultimate Mobility!
+  That's how I began working on EZ Notes.
 Soon other wonderful developers contributed and helped take my promising disruptive  "Ultimate Mobility" concepts to higher and higher levels.
 I am forever grateful to the many wonderful and talented developers and my fans and supporters for their support and contributions to help fund this ongoing long-term promising product which is growing quickly.